 - 1) CPU Hot Add This is blocked by Intel TDX module.
 Intel TDX module injects all VCPU into the guest TD at one time.
-The MADT ACPI table holds and only holds the active CPUs reported by the Intel TDX module. - 2) CPU Hot Remove Can be uses as a denial-of-service attack from the VMM.
-This feature is out of scope for TDX. - 3) Memory Hot Add -TD OS should ignore memory configuration changes. - 4) Memory Hot Remove Can be uses as a denial-of-service attack from the VMM.
+The MADT ACPI table holds and only holds the active CPUs reported by the Intel TDX module. - 2) CPU Hot Remove It can be used as a denial-of-service attack from the VMM.
+This feature is out of scope for TDX. - 3) Memory Hot Add VMM must use the standard defined process (such as ACPI) to notify the hot add event to TD OS.
+Otherwise, TD OS should ignore memory configuration changes. - 4) Memory Hot Remove VMM must use the standard defined process (such as ACPI) to notify the hot remove event to TD OS.
+Surprise removing can be used as a denial-of-service attack from the VMM.
 This feature is out of scope for TDX.

-Although TDVF does not support Hot Plug, a malicious VMM may report an ACPI table with Hot Plug support to access the guest OS.
+Although TDVF does not support Hot Plug, a VMM may report an ACPI table with Hot Plug support to access the guest OS.
 In order to mitigate this, any input from the VMM must be measured by OVMF into RMTD for attestation.
 Note that TDVF cannot verify ACPI table content.
 The guest OS should treat ACPI input as untrusted data and parse it carefully.